TkrUdagawa/website/source/en/tutorial/classifier_java.rst

   |             | | "bottom" | | "skirt"     |            |               |            |               |
   +-------------+------------+---------------+------------+---------------+------------+---------------+

-  trainData is the list of Datum and its label.
+  trainData is the array of LabeledDatum.
+LabeledDatum is a pair of Datum and its label.
 In this sample, the label demonstrates the class name each Datum belongs to.
 Each Datum stores the data in key-value pairs, which is the format readable by Jubatus.
 The key can be recognized as the feature vector.
 Inside the Datum, there are 3 kinds of key-value lists, string_values, num_values and binary_values.
 Each of these uses StringValue class, NumValue class and BinaryValue class.
 For example, the "hair", "top", "bottom" values are StirngValue, While the "height" value is NumValue.
-Therefore, they are stored separately inside each datum.
+Therefore, they are stored separately inside each Datum.

   Here is the procedure of making study data.